Beliavsky/Fortran-Tools/README.md

 [pyccel](https://github.com/pyccel/pyccel): Pyccel can be viewed as a Python-to-Fortran/C converter or a compiler for a Domain Specific Language with Python syntax

+[quickr](https://github.com/t-kalinowski/quickr): R to Fortran Transpiler by Tomasz Kalinowski.
+Exports a function that can accelerate R functions that have their types and shapes declared, use atomic vectors of type integer, double, logical, or complex, return atomic arrays, and satisfy other restrictions.

 ### Unclassified
 [automates](https://github.com/ml4ai/automates): Automated Model Assembly from Text, Equations, and Software, from ml4ai